Can oats be gluten free?

 What is Gluten?

 Gluten is the major protein found in wheat.
-It gives wheat its wonderful elastic quality that can be very hard to replicate.
+It gives wheat its wonderful elastic quality that can be very hard to replicate with gluten free grains.

-ALL OATS CONTAIN AVENIN so technically all oats contain the gluten cousin.
+ALL OATS WITHOUT EXCEPTION CONTAIN AVENIN so technically all oats contain a form of gluten.

-The difference between the AVENIN in oats and the GLIADIN in wheat is that avenin can for a significant proportion of people with Coeliac Disease not be an issue.
+The AVENIN in oats can be a lot less of an issue than the GLIADIN in wheat, even for many people with Coeliac Dosease.
 If you have Coeliac Disease, and would like to reintroduce oat into your diet, discuss this with your gastroenterologist.
 Many people with non coeliac gluten intolerance can also tolerate avenin in oats.

 Wheat Contamination of Oats